Group claiming Sony hack demands 'Interview' not be released

 The documents released on Monday included an e-mail to Sony that demanded "monetary compensation" to avoid "great damage" to the studio, according to the website Mashable.
 The e-mail was dated Nov.
 21, Mashable said in its report.
 News of the hacking became public on Nov.
 24.

 A Sony spokesman had no comment on the new letter or the Mashable report.
-Sony Pictures Entertainment is a unit of Japan's Sony Corp (6758.T).
+Sony Pictures Entertainment is a unit of Japan's Sony Corp.

 "The Interview," starring James Franco and Seth Rogen, is scheduled for release in the United States and Canada on Dec.
 25. The studio is holding advance screenings for media and others.